ECronin1973/programming-for-data-analytics/project/README.md

     - Delay minutes were sometimes stored as strings instead of integers, making calculations unreliable.
     - Null values appeared in multiple inconsistent forms (`null`, `"null"`, or missing entirely), complicating automated parsing.
     - Some records had incomplete or contradictory fields, requiring reconstruction of delay values.
-  - These issues meant that a straightforward load into Pandas would fail or produce misleading results.
+  - These issues prevented straightforward loading into Pandas and risked producing misleading results.
-  - Cleaning therefore required explicit **dtype conversions** (e.g., `astype(int)` for delay fields), imputation flags to mark reconstructed values, and schema enforcement to guarantee consistency.
+  - As a result, cleaning required explicit data type conversions (such as applying `astype(int)` to delay fields), the use of imputation flags to indicate reconstructed values, and schema enforcement to ensure consistency.

   ![Flight JSON Screenshot](plots/inspection_arrival_history_json.png)
   *Figure 1: Raw arrivals JSON inspection showing inconsistent delay field formats.*

 #### Historic weather CSV files:
   - Provided meteorological variables such as wind speed, visibility, temperature, precipitation, and cloud height.
-  - Visual inspection revealed **systematic formatting problems**:
+  - Visual inspection identified systematic formatting problems:
     - Numeric values were stored as strings (e.g., `"12.5"` instead of `float`), preventing direct statistical analysis.
-    - Missing entries were concentrated in critical fields such as visibility, often during fog events — precisely the conditions most relevant to delay prediction.
+    - Missing entries were concentrated in critical fields such as visibility, frequently during fog events, which are the conditions most relevant to delay prediction.
     - Some columns contained redundant indicators or placeholder codes that needed to be dropped.
-  - These irregularities made the dataset unsuitable for direct modelling and required coercion (`pd.to_numeric(errors="coerce")`), missingness audits, and risk scoring to quantify adverse conditions.
+  - These irregularities rendered the dataset unsuitable for direct modelling and necessitated coercion (using `pd.to_numeric(errors="coerce")`), missingness audits, and risk scoring to quantify adverse conditions.

   ![Weather CSV Screenshot](plots/inspection_weather_dataset.png)
   *Figure 2: Raw weather CSV inspection showing string‑encoded numeric values and missing visibility data.*

 #### Data Wrangler visualisation:
-  - Used to interactively explore both flight and weather datasets before transformations.
+  - Data Wrangler was used to interactively explore both flight and weather datasets prior to any transformations.
-  - Provided schema previews, column type checks, and sample row inspection in a reviewer‑friendly interface.
+  - The tool provided schema previews, column type checks, and sample row inspection within a reviewer-friendly interface.
-  - Highlighted the **extent of missing content and dtype inconsistencies**, making gaps visible before cleaning.
+  - Data Wrangler highlighted the extent of missing content and data type inconsistencies, making these gaps visible prior to cleaning.
-  - For arrivals data, Data Wrangler clearly showed where delay fields were mis‑typed or missing, reinforcing the need for a structured cleaning pipeline.
+  - For arrivals data, Data Wrangler clearly indicated where delay fields were mis-typed or missing, reinforcing the necessity of a structured cleaning pipeline.
-  - This inspection confirmed that manual fixes alone would not be sufficient — a reproducible technical approach was required to normalise formats, enforce schemas, and document trade‑offs.
+  - This inspection confirmed that manual fixes alone were insufficient.
+A reproducible technical approach was required to normalise formats, enforce schemas, and document trade-offs.

 ![Data Wrangler Screenshot](plots/inspection_data_wrangler_summary.png)
 *Figure 3: Data Wrangler inspection highlighting missing and inconsistent fields in the arrivals dataset.*